 The thermal baths of Caracalla

 The thermal baths of Caracalla offer a very nice atmosphere.
-Andrea Bocelli gives a concert and Claudio Baglioni has several appearances.
+There are concerts and operas.
 Events and Tickets Baths of CaracallaBus 118, 628, 671, 714, 792

 The Roman Theater of Ostia Antica

 Another spectacular venue is the Roman theater in the excavations of Ostia Antica.
 The theater was built in the time of Augustus with 3,000 seats and was expanded to 4,000 seats in the 2nd century.